t-bast/bolts/04-onion-routing.md

 - Using unannounced channels in invoices without revealing them
 - Forcing a message to go through a specific set of intermediaries that can witness it
 - Providing anonymous reply paths for onion messages (offers, stuckless payments, etc)

+Each node in the blinded route needs to receive `E(i)` to be able to decrypt the onion and the `encrypted_recipient_data`.
+Protocols that use route blinding must specify how this value is propagated between nodes.

+The final recipient must verify that the blinded route is used in the right context (e.g. for a specific payment).
+It can do so by storing `E(r)` and the context (e.g. a `payment_hash`), and verifying that they match when receiving the onion.
+Otherwise, to avoid additional storage cost, it can put some context information in the `recipient_secret` field (e.g. a `payment_hash`) and verify that when receiving the onion.

+The `padding` field can be used to ensure that all `encrypted_recipient_data` have the same length.
+It's particularly useful when adding dummy hops at the end of a blinded route, to prevent the sender from figuring out which node is the final recipient.

 # Accepting and Forwarding a Payment